CarlaBirdy/technical-abatement-potential/README.md

 # Scoping the utility of "technical abatement/mitigation potential" analysis for biodiversity consevration
 Repository for the analysis of "Technical [biodiversity & ecosystem] mitigation potential of protected areas, avoiding habitat loss and restoration in Australia" which will be submitted as a publication in 2022.
-This analysis was led by Carla Archibald and data collation was assisted by Brett Bryan, Michalis Hadjikakou and Emily Nicholson.
+This analysis was led by Carla Archibald and assisted by Brett Bryan, Michalis Hadjikakou and Emily Nicholson.

 This repository will contain all data, code and documentation to reproduce the: